The Fellows Program

-The Institute is hosting two Visiting Fellows – June Atkinson and Robert Orr – for the Spring 2018 semester.
+The Institute is hosting two Visiting Fellows – President Margaret Spellings and Attorney General Josh Stein – for the Fall 2018 semester.

 Each Fellow will be assigned a team of student ambassadors.
 Through the IOP’s Fellows Ambassador program, students apply to serve as assistants to Fellows, organizing and promoting their seminars and events; helping prepare research for seminars; being a liaison between Fellows and the University community; and helping to orient them to UNC’s campus, the Chapel Hill community, and the Triangle region more broadly.
 Fellows Ambassadors will be introduced to Fellows upon arrival on campus.